Master of Public Policy

 Internship or Capstone Experience:

-For students without significant professional work experience prior to starting the program, an internship is strongly recommended.
-For students with professional work experience, a capstone project or policy clinic resulting in a major analytical report is recommended.
+For students without significant professional work experience prior to starting the program, an internship is required.
+Most students complete their internships in the summer betweeen their first and second years.
+For students with professional work experience, a capstone project or policy clinic resulting in a major analytical report could be done instead.
 You can find more information about the internship along with career and scholarship resources in our Internship and Career Resources section.